kupehtci/DOCUMENTATION/MACHINE LEARNING/KR - Knowledge Representation.md

 #### PRODUCTION RULES

-In the <span style="color:cyan;">declarative paradigm</span>, production rules is the most popular form of knowledge.
+In the <span style="color:LightSteelBlue;">declarative paradigm</span>, production rules is the most popular form of knowledge.

 Its configuration allows to build systems in chich it if often easy to incorporate new information or modify existing creating or changing the rules individually.